 Associates should observe the confidentiality of information that they acquire by virtue of their relationship with CRA, including information concerning clients, vendors, competitors and other associates, except where disclosure is approved by CRA or otherwise legally mandated.
 This includes financial information about CRA, which should under all circumstances be considered confidential except where its disclosure is approved by CRA, or following its disclosure in a press release or a report filed with the Securities and Exchange Commission.
 In addition, associates must safeguard proprietary information, which includes information that is not generally known to the public and has commercial value in CRA's business.
 Proprietary information includes, among other things, business methods, analytical tools, software programs, source and object codes, trade secrets, ideas, techniques, inventions (whether patentable or not) and other information relating to economic analysis, designs, algorithms and research.
 It also includes information relating to marketing, pricing, clients, and terms of compensation for CRA's associates.
-The obligation to preserve proprietary information continues even after employment ends.
-In addition to violating this Code and CRA policy, unauthorized use or distribution of proprietary information could also be illegal and result in civil or even criminal penalties.
+The obligation to preserve proprietary information could also be illegal and result in civil or even criminal penalties.
 CRA considers its intellectual property and confidential information important assets and may bring suit against employees or former employees to vigorously defend its rights.